 The Ponytail Palm Tree is a strange-looking bonsai tree-like succulent that is virtually indestructible.
 This plant can go without water for up to a month and can survive some really harsh conditions.
-The secret to its hardiness is the bizarre looking bulb at the base of its trunk which acts like a reservoir just in case a dry spell or a forgetful caregiver might pop up.
-Unlike other succulents, the Ponytail decided to store the extra moisture in a bulb-like structure rather than in a set of fleshy leaves.
+The secret to its hardiness is the bizarre-looking bulb at the base of its trunk which acts as a reservoir just in case a dry spell or a forgetful caregiver might pop up.
+Unlike other succulent types, the Ponytail decided to store the extra moisture in a bulb-like structure rather than in a set of fleshy leaves.
 This stunning plant is also known as the Elephant Foot Tree because of its elephant foot-shaped emergency ‘water tank.’

 Other Names:Beaucarnea, elephant's foot tree, bottle palm tree